UK, GB and NI Farmgate Prices

 For information on representative prices paid to producers by individual milk buyers, please refer to the AHDB Dairy League Table

-According to the most recent Defra figures, the average UK farmgate price stood at 21.59ppl in April.
-This was a 0.77ppl (3.4%) decrease on the March average price.
-The April 2016 price was 3.04ppl (12.3%) lower than the same month last year.
+- According to the most recent Defra figures, the average UK farmgate price stood at 19.85ppl in June.
+This was a 0.47ppl (2.3%) decrease on the May average price.
+The June 2016 price was 3.90ppl (16.4%) lower than the same month last year.

-Please note: the GB and NI milk prices will be updated in week commencing 6th June 2016, when data is received from DARD.
+The GB and NI milk prices will be updated on 4 August 2016, when the data is published.

 The February farmgate price originally reported by Defra was inflated by bonus payments made on annual production.
 As these extra payments were attributed, by Defra, to February milk production, they pushed up the average farmgate price.
 The same impact was seen in February 2015, although to a lesser extent.
 The February average price has now been adjusted to 22.93ppl, matching the estimate put out by AHDB Dairy last month.
 Using the new figures, the average price paid out in Februray 2016 was 8.5% lower (2.14ppl) than in the same month last year.